'Higher Education Is Too Important to Surrender': President Pano Kanelos in New York

 Podcaster and author Scott Newman asked why UATX aims to build a university rather than an institute or a private company.
 Why deal with the regulatory hurdles and restrictions?

-“I love that question,” President Kanelos responded.
+“I love that question,” Kanelos responded.
 “The truth is that higher education is simply too important to surrender.”

 “Universities are the keystones of civilization.
 Higher education is so important that we want to transform them, we want to renew them.”